Making the Transition to No-Till Corn/Cover Crop System

 Richard Kersbergen.
 Want to try No-Till Corn?
 UMaine Cooperative Extension.

-This project has been financed partially with federal funds from the US Environmental Protection Agency (EPA) to the Massachusetts Department of Environmental Protection (the Department) under a s319 Competitive Grant.
+This project was partially funded by Northeast SARE through Research and Education grant number LNE 15-340.
+Also, the project financed partially with federal funds from the US Environmental Protection Agency (EPA) to the Massachusetts Department of Environmental Protection (the Department) under a s319 Competitive Grant.
 The contents do not necessarily reflect the views and policies of the EPA or of the Department, nor does the mention of trade names or commercial products constitute endorsement or recommendation for use.